SandeepAswathnarayana/self-driving-car-engineer-nd/knowledge shots.md

 Project 5: **Extended Kalman Filter**
 I implemented an Extended Kalman Filter (EKF) using the Constant Velocity (CV) model in C++ to fuse together data from RADAR and LIDAR.
 I tracked a bicycle's (that travels around the car) position & velocity using noisy LIDAR and RADAR measurements.

+(4).
+LOCALIZATION
+Localization is how we determine where our vehicle is in the world.
+GPS is only accurate to within a few meters.
+I applied the technique used by Mercedes-Benz engineers in achieving single-digit centimeter-level accuracy.
+So, I applied the principles of Markov localization to program a particle filter, which uses data and a map to determine the precise location of a vehicle.

+Project 6: **Kidnapped Vehicle**
+In this project, I built a particle filter and combined it with a map to localize a vehicle.
+To do so, I implemented a 2 dimensional particle filter in C++.
+Using the particle filter's map, observation data, control data, initial localization information (analogous to what a GPS would provide), I implemented and coded a particle filter that localizes the vehicle within the desired accuracy making sure the particle ran within the specified time of 100 seconds.